adobe/buildrunner/README.rst

         # Whether or not to pull the image from upstream prior to running
         # the step.
 This is almost always desirable, as it ensures the
         # most up to date source image.
-There are situations, however, when
+        # NOTE: If the image was created from a 'push' or 'commit' earlier in
-        # this can be set to false as an optimization.
-For example, if a
+        #       this ``buildrunner.yaml`` then this will default to false
-        # container is built at the beginning of a buildrunner file and then
-        # used repeatedly.
-In this case, it is clear that the cached version
-        # is appropriate and we don't need to check upstream for changes.
-        pull: true/false (defaults to true)
+        pull: true/false # (default changes depending on if the
+                         # image was created via buildrunner or not)

         # systemd doesn't play well with docker, but our base development
         # environment is transitioning to Cent 7, which uses systemd.